 Uncertainties of innovations

 The Dutch government and the EU strongly stimulate innovation.
 Take for example the areas of emerging contaminants, nanotechnology, new forms of energy extraction, such as shale gas, or the development of a bio-based economy.
 But besides raising expectations, innovations also create uncertainties.
 They are often put on the market without due adjustments to the regulatory framework.
 Or there is inadequate understanding of the possible risks they present to (drinking) water, or of the conditions for their public acceptance.
 By means of research, the water sector wants to proactively determine the connections between the opportunities, the safety and the acceptance of new technologies.

 Research and risk management

-• Risk analysis and management
+Risk assessment and management

-• Perception and safety
+Risk perception and safety

 Maintaining public trust

 With its risk analysis, risk management and research, KWH provides the water sector with indicators for the safe implementation of new technologies.
 The sector can then react proactively to risks whenever necessary.
 The indicators also help technology developers produce safe, effective and efficient innovations, thus enhancing market acceptance.
 Furthermore, public authorities are provided with transparent information to support them in decisions about possible additional policies.
 This contributes to maintaining strong public trust in the water sector.